jonasmeise/TransferAnalysisSentimentExtraction/README.md

 ``foldLearning()``

-## Example Run
+## Example Run: Data Generation
-For example, if you want to build the Baseline2 model (Simple Classifier) for Slot 3 of the new data, enable the following method calls in MainPipeline.
+If you want to build the Baseline2 model (Simple Classifier) for Slot 3 of the new data, enable the following method calls in MainPipeline.
 If you chose to execute the method, make sure to delete the preexisting files in the output folder first.

 ```java
 public static void main(String[] args) throws Exception {